fengxia41103/myblog/content/workspace/openstack/juju local lxd.md

 Strategy we are to present here is to use a custom-built image so that it has **all** required package pre-installed.
-This does not eliminate repo-hit completely, but it reduces the necessity of downloading 100+M of packages, each time!
+This does not eliminate repo-hit completly, but it reduces the necessity of downloading 100+M of packages, each time!
 Package installer (`apt`, `yum`, `pip` ) will simply reply _package xyz is already installed_ &mdash; much faster.